MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-allowincustomizations-property.md

 ## Remarks

-If you change the property from `Always` to `Never`, then when the new extension version is published, the field is removed from any existing pages that show it.
+If you change the property from `Always` to `Never`, then when the new extension version is published, the field is no longer available for adding to a page using customization.
+Also, it's removed from any existing pages that show it.
 For more information about page customization, see [Customize pages for profiles](/dynamics365/business-central/ui-personalization-manage).

 ## Example